apjanke/octave-tablicious/doc-project/Design-and-Justification.md

 section of the manual.
 So code in there is hidden from the user view at the documentation level.

+### The `+octave/+examples` namespace

+I’m sticking example code in the `octave.examples` namespace.
+This makes it readily available to anyone with the package loaded (as opposed to requiring them to `cd` into a specific `examples/` directory or manually add it to the path), but keeps them out of the global namespace and the Octave and Tablicious public APIs.

+The `+examples` namespace is a suitable place to throw code that might be useful for users, but we don’t want in the actual package API for some reason.
+This includes:

+* Collecting code that’s used in multiple examples, like in the `octave.datasets` example data sets, into one place
+* Making available code that users can model their own code on, or reuse directly, but isn’t good enough for “production” code yet
+* Throwing examples where we don’t know what we want the permanent API to look like

+The stuff in `+examples` can be lower quality than main code, in the sense that:

+* It can be “toy” code that gets the happy path right, but doesn’t bother doing input validation or error handling
+* They can go without tests
+* Bugs here are lower impact
+* No need to keep things from changing between versions; no need to preserve back-compatibility

 ## `datetime`

 ### `datetime` constructor for numeric inputs